markdoc/docs/pages/docs/nextjs.md

 } from '@stripe-internal/next-markdoc/tags';
 ```

 After you've exported the components, you can use them with the corresponding tags in your Markdoc files.
-Here is how each of these Next.js components are used.

 ### Comment